 ⋅ Average class size: 16

-⋅ Approximately 35% of students are from out of state; students represent 35 states and 15 countries.
+⋅ Approximately 35% of students are from out of state; students represent 50 states.

 ⋅ Approximately 63% of students are female and 37% are male.

 ⋅ 100% of students receive financial aid.

-- University of Lynchburg was founded in 1903 as a selective, independent, coeducational, residential college, with historical and current relationship to the Christian Church (Disciples of Christ), a denomination which values and celebrates all faith traditions.
+- The University of Lynchburg was founded in 1903 as an independent, coeducational, residential college, with historical and current relationship to the Christian Church (Disciples of Christ), a denomination that values and celebrates all faith traditions.
 Previously known as Lynchburg College, the name was changed to University of Lynchburg on July 1, 2018.

 - 250-acre campus located in the foothills of the Blue Ridge Mountains in Lynchburg, Virginia; 3 hours southwest of Washington, D.C., and 2 hours west of Richmond, Virginia.